Last updated on 6 March 2023

 Good news: the path to a meaningful product is validating your assumptions.

-The Path to a Meaningful Product
+The Path to a Meaning

 He goes on to say, “If you’re not embarrassed by your first product release, you’ve released too late.”
 Some think this means that an MVP should be what Adam Berrey calls a “very crappy product.”
+That’s a misconception!

 Eric Ries uses Zappos (the online shoe marketplace) as a wonderful example of what he calls a concierge MVP.
 They didn’t start with a crappy website with crappy customer service and crappy shoes.
 “They went to local shoe store, took pictures of each of their products and put them online.
 If anyone bought shoes from them [at this early stage], they planned to go to the store, buy the shoes, and mail them to the customer.”

-Special thanks to @Almar for inspiring this post!
+Special thanks to @Almar for inspiring this post.